 Having portfolio protection strategies in place made the outcome of this phenomenon different for all investors.
 Those who had used portfolio protection strategies fell on a safety net, while those with no such measures suffered immense losses.

-This is why it becomes critical to have portfolio protection strategies to prevent an untoward economic crisis from eating into your investments. is a with expert portfolio protection strategies up its sleeve.
+This is why it becomes critical to have portfolio protection strategies to prevent an untoward economic crisis from eating into your investments.
+TejiMandi is a SEB I-registered investment advisor with expert portfolio protection strategies up its sleeve.
 Some of these include:

 One of the most common portfolio protection strategies you can use is diversification.
 It is a heavily used, tried-and-tested strategy that protects investors from market volatility.
 Portfolio diversification is known to reduce the impact of market volatility significantly.
 A diverse portfolio is also known to overcome market instability unscathed more than a concentrated portfolio.